jdunkerley/jdunkerley/AWS Recipe Collection.md

 ## What's Next

 So there's a lot of fun steps ahead, lots of fun technologies to play with and dive deep into from Lambdas, APIs, AI, NLP, Elastic to pick just a few.
-[Jan Akerman](https://janakerman.co.uk/) has agreed to join me on this journey and will be helping with the different tools and technologies as we go.
+A couple of my colleague [Jan Akerman](https://janakerman.co.uk/), [Bartosz ]()  have agreed to join me on this journey and will be helping with the different tools and technologies as we go.

 I'll try and do all this securely and with as much tips and tricks to help others as we go.
 My plan is to do this in a series of small focussed posts.
 So first up will be to build an Elastic EC2 instance from the ground up.